College of Liberal Arts & Social Sciences

 Chair, Micronesian Studies Program; Associate Professor, Sociology/Micronesian Studies Program

-Assistant Professor, Mass Media
+Associate Professor, Mass Media

 Dr. Raymond Anderson joins the University of Guam as Associate Professor of Mass Media in the Communication department.
 Raymond was born and grew up on another island, the island of Jamaica, far away in the Caribbean.
 For the past 17 years he has lived with his family on mainland USA and he is looking forward to revisiting island life, but now on Guam.